Kaaki Sattai (2015 film): Production

 After the success of Ethir Neechal (2013), it was announced that the same team including producer Dhanush, director R. S. Durai Senthilkumar and actor Sivakarthikeyan would collaborate for another venture.
 The film was initially titled Taana, and when asked about whether the film would undergo a name change, Sivakarthikeyan clarified that the production unit was thinking of various possibilities and that if a suitable title did not come up, Taana would be retained.
 However, it was changed to Kaaki Sattai, after a 1985 film.
 The producers of the 1985 film were approached to obtain the rights for the title.

 Senthilkumar revealed that he had written the script keeping Dhanush in mind while working as an assistant director for Aadukalam (2011).
 He narrated the script to Dhanush but failed to materialise; after Sivakarthikeyan was cast, he tweaked the script to suit Sivakarthikeyan's comic timing.
 Sri Divya, who last paired with Sivakarthikeyan in Varuthapadatha Valibar Sangam (2013), was again selected as the lead actress.
 She interacted with nurses to prepare for her role of a nurse.
 Vinu Damodar, a Koothu-P-Pattarai actor, was selected to play a small but significant role, making his film debut.
 Manobala was selected to play a supporting role, in his first collaboration with Sivakarthikeyan.

 Sivakarthikeyan said the film would, in contrast to the films of modern Tamil action heroes, feature realistic stunt sequences.
 Principal photography began on 6 March 2014 at Pammal.
 By May 2014, the film completed 12 days shooting in an apartment in and around Chennai.
 By June 2014, significant portions had been completed, and some sequences were shot at Binny Mills.
 In September 2014, filming took place in Norway.
 Filming wrapped later the same month.

 Music

 Anirudh Ravichander composed the soundtrack.
 The song "I'm So Cool" is Sivakarthikeyan's third attempt at singing, after the title track of Varuthapadatha Valibar Sangam (2013) and "Royapuram Peter" from Maan Karate (2014).
 The audio rights are held by Wunderbar Studios, while Divo is the digital partner.
-Before the album was launched on 12 December 2014 at the Radio Mirchi FM station, the official tracklist was unveiled a few days earlier.
+Before the album was launched on 12 December 2014 at the Radio Mirchi FM station, the official track list was unveiled a few days earlier.
 Post the album's release, on 23 January 2015, an instrumental track titled "The Mathimaran Instinct" was released through Anirudh's YouTube channel.
-Reviewing the album, Karthik Srinivasan of Milliblog stated "Anirudh's music is now getting into a signature style – that's not entirely comforting".
+Reviewing the album, Karthik of Milliblog stated "Anirudh's music is now getting into a signature style – that's not entirely comforting".